GWC-DCMB/curriculum-notebooks/paper/paper.md

 20. Numpy Intro

 Basic Statistical Analysis:
-21. Basic Stats I - Averages
+21. Averages
-22. Basic Stats II - Percents
+22. Percents
-23. Basic Stats III - Correlations
+23. Correlations
-24. Basic Stats IV - Significance
+24. Significance

-Plotting:
+Data Visualization:
-25. Plotting I - Line Graphs
+25. Line Graphs
-26. Plotting II - Scatterplots
+26. Scatterplots
-27. Plotting III - Bar Charts and Histograms
+27. Bar Charts and Histograms

 Each lesson builds on those before it, beginning with relevant content reminders from the previous lessons and ending with a concise summary of the skills